bombasticSlacks/Aspirant/Game/Strength.md

 ---
 ### Strike
-The act of striking other things, inflicting immediate force on them.
+The action of striking other things, inflicting immediate force on them.
 This includes:
 * Tackling.
 * Hitting an object to damage it.
 * Striking with a weapon.